pyros-dev/pyros-setup/README.rst

 Toolsuite for running ROS environments directly from python code, without any specific requirements outside of usual python.

-This WILL BE a pure python package, to be installed in your system, in order to allow easy ROS access from your python environment.
+This is a pure python package, to be installed in your system, in order to allow easy ROS access from your python environment.

 To install it::

   sudo pip install -i https://testpypi.python.org/pypi pyros_setup

-However it is usable from source for ease of development and compatibility testing.
+However it is also usable by catkin from source for ease of development and compatibility testing.
-Just use the branch matching your rosdistro.

 Basically it allows you to do this::